 Criteria for the Best Model for Elderly Sleepers

-This is the time when your choice can be your best friend or worst enemy.
-Investing in a good model that provides comfort and support is extremely important as you become older and especially if you have any health issues.
-Luckily, many manufacturers are out there and they offer products suitable to your needs.
+This is why your choice regarding a new mattress matters a lot.
+Investing in a good model that provides comfort and support is extremely important as you become older, especially if you have any health issues.

 3. Coil Count

-Pick a model that will evolve with you and can support your needs over time for at least around 7-10 years or so.
-Mattresses that are made of durable components such as innerspring coil, latex, and/or memory foam all will last a long time and prevent them from degrading and needing to be replaced.
+Pick a model that will adapt to your body with time and provide you with the right amount of comfort and support for as long as it lasts.
+Mattresses that are made of durable components such as coils, latex, and/or memory foam will last longer and won’t degrade so fast.

-If the mattress is latex, then choosing a 100% natural latex model will be the best choice and last a long time.
-For memory foam mattresses, the density and quality of the foam is important, it’s advisable to look for one with CertiPUR-US certification to ensure there are no toxic chemicals that could cause health problems.
+As for memory foam mattresses, the density and quality of the foam is important.
+It’s recommended to look for those with CertiPUR-US certification to ensure there are no toxic chemicals that could cause health problems.